Preparing for Hyperemesis Gravidarum

 it as soon

-as you vomit or feel HG hitting.
+as you vomit or feel HG start.

 Start with the one that helped you in your previous pregnancy.
 Of course, you will need to discuss this with your practitioner and get a prescription from him/her.
 (If he/she is uncomfortable with that idea, you might mention that doctors recommend taking pain medicine as soon as the pain starts for maximum relief, and you want to do the same with the nausea.)
-Be careful with leftover medications, they may be expired.
+Check leftover medications, they may be expired.

 - If you do not feel your doctor